JL23-1/dwm/README.md

  ---------------------------
            INSTALL
-|
  ---------------------------
  clone this repo.
-Then cd in and type "sudo make clean install" DONE EASY LMAO GOTTEM
+Then cd in and type sudo make clean install
+ DONE EASY LMAO GOTTEM